spring-media/PiedPiper/README.md

 let productIdentifiers: [Int] = basketProductsIds()

-// With this `traverse` call we create a Future for every identifier (for instance to retrieve details of each product), and we merge the results into one final Future let allProductDetails = productIdentifiers.traverse({ productId in
+// With this `traverse` call we create a Future for every identifier (for instance to retrieve details of each product), and we merge the results into one final Future let allProductDetails = productIdentifiers .traverse(ProductManager.retrieveDetailsForProduct) .onSuccess { products in
-  // Let's assume this call returns a Future<Product>
-  ProductManager.retrieveDetailsForProduct(productId)
-}).onSuccess { products in
     // We get here only if all futures succeed
     // `products` is a [Product]
   }
 ```

 ### Function composition